PreMiD/PreMiD/apps/docs/troubleshooting/issues/media-presence-based.md

   - Turn OFF **Privacy Overwrite Button**
 - Reload the video page.
 You should now see the title and timestamp after a number of seconds.

-## Other: MetaData/Thumbnails Not appearing
+## Other: MetaData/Thumbnails Not Appearing

 <sub>_"Video or Audio Presence isn't showing my media names or images!"_</sub>